 Concert for album launch & Concert in January 2021

-I will be playing my compositions on the 10th of January, 2021, in the historic village of Vaugneray, about 20 kilometres west of Lyon.
+I was also due to give another follow-up concert on the 10th of January, 2021, in the historic village of Vaugneray, about 20 kilometres west of Lyon.

-The concert is part of the Musical Sundays series at the Théâtre Le Griffon, Rue de la Déserte, Vaugneray.
+The concert was seen as the second part of the Molière concert, as part of the Musical Sundays series at the Théâtre Le Griffon, Rue de la Déserte, Vaugneray.

 The sheet music

 This was almost as exciting as when I first received the CD & vinyls of my album!
 I’ve started the process of producing sheet music for all of my pieces, thanks to a wonderful team of transcribers I found in Barcelona.
 The first five pieces - A Moment of Clarity; I Refuse; A Waltz in the Parallel Universe; The Siren of Absence; and A Man in His Forties - now have new life on paper.
 Five down, 12 to go!
 Check out the 'Buy My Album' page to purchase the sheet music, which is being sold individually.
 But eventually there will be a collection of the complete album as sheet music.

 I could do the transcriptions on my own, but it would take too long and some of the rhythms and tempos are quite tricky to note down.
 This way I can just be across any corrections needed, to make sure the notation reflects what I play.
 The sheet music will be available here on my website, as individual copies or as a book of the complete album.

 So the big question is: who will be the first person to play one of my pieces?
 That will be an amazing moment, to hear my music coming through someone else’s fingers!

 The album was recorded over a couple of days at Studio Alys in Manteyer - near Gap in southeastern France - in July 2019.

 The sound engineer was Pascal Perrot (editing, mixing and mastering) and the grand piano I played on was a Bechstein A228 (2m28).

 "A Moment of Clarity"